morulus/markdown-feat-react-loader/README.md

 ### AST renderer

 In super-advanced way you can add your custom logic to render AST to javascript.
+Also you can add some initial code to the evalChunks.

 ```js
 {